fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

    ![Selecting the configuration to be used](../docs/res/alternateConnectorConfig.png)
 3. Click **Save** to save the updated connector configuration and then click **Save Playbook** to save the playbook.

-## How to restrict access to Advisor?
+## How to restrict access to FortiAI?

-To restrict access to Advisor by specifying the teams that are authorized to use the OpenAI connector, perform the following steps:
+To restrict access to FortiAU by specifying the teams that are authorized to use the OpenAI connector, perform the following steps:

 1. To limit access, open the OpenAI configuration, mark its **Visibility** as **Private**, and then click the **Ownership** icon:
    ![OpenAI Connection configuration dialog - Ownership icon](../docs/res/rbac_openai.png)